The following picture gives an overview of the nRF RPC architecture:

 A command and response is intended to be used for synchronous function calls.
 The caller sends the command to the other side and waits for a response.
 The response is sent after the remote function returns on the remote core.
 The following image shows an example of the command and response flow.

 Events are intended to be used for asynchronous function calls.
-The caller sends an event to the other side and returns immediately if there is a free thread in the thread pool.
+The caller sends an event to the other side and returns immediately.
 See the Threads section.
-Otherwise, it waits for an available thread.
 It is not possible to return anything from the remote side after receiving an event, but it is possible to send an event in the opposite direction.
 The following image shows an example of the event flow.

 When a remote procedure call is received, it must be executed in the context of a thread.
 For this reason, each side of nRF RPC contains a thread pool.
 The thread pool is OS-dependent and implemented in the OS abstraction layer.
 The number of threads in a thread pool is configurable.

 The nRF RPC sends a packet and it is executed by an available thread from a thread pool.
 In the case of a command being received, a response is sent directly to a waiting thread, so no new thread is allocated for a response.